Explore how organisations are structured, governed, and led to make transformation executable.

 Trending

-The dominant model for AI adoption -- augmentation, where AI handles repetitive processing and humans handle judgment -- is too simple.
+The dominant model for AI adoption, augmentation, where AI handles repetitive processing and humans handle judgment, is too simple.
 In practice, it produces human teams deferring to AI outputs, audit trails that cannot attribute decisions cleanly, and teams uncertain…

 Most leaders treat the cognitive operating model as a technology procurement question: which AI tools have we licensed?
 The real question is structural.
 An operating model built for human-only cognition, layered with AI, does not produce a smarter organisation.
 It produces a…